sraaphorst/dispersive-flies-optimization/README.md

-The use of the fly with the best fitness has been criticized by some, since this information would not be available to flies in real swarm intelligence; the authors of the article, however, have stated that it is unneccessary, and I will be doing experiments where it can bbe disabled to see how performance compares.
+The use of the fly with the best fitness has been criticized by some, since this information would not be available to flies in real swarm intelligence; the authors of the article, however, have stated that it is unneccessary, and I will be doing experiments where it can be disabled to see how performance compares.

 The article for the Dispersive Flies Optimization can be found here: